Anomalías eléctricas

 Anomalías eléctricas is a 2010 Equatoguinean short animated comedy film.

 Synopsis

 The main character is studying in his house in Malabo when, suddenly, the power is cut.
-He looks for a candle, but he falls because of the darkness.
+He looks for a candle, but he falls because it is dark.
 The light comes back, and he can start to study again, but this does not last long.
 The power goes off again, and the character tries to fix it, but he has an electrical accident.
 When the light comes back on, he appears with dreadlocked hair and a few seconds later, the power is cut for the third time.